Richardson scores 32 to lead 76ers past Butler, Heat

+PHILADELPHIA (AP) — Jimmy Butler’s return to Philadelphia could be summed up in three letters: B-O-O.

-PHILADELPHIA (AP) — Josh Richardson scored 32 points and the Philadelphia 76ers led from start to finish in a 113-86 victory over Jimmy Butler and the Miami Heat on Saturday night.
+Josh Richardson scored 32 points and the 76ers led from start to finish in a 113-86 victory over Butler and the Miami Heat on Saturday night.

+Butler struggled to 11 points, missing nine of 13 field goal attempts.
+He sat out the entire fourth quarter.

+The star guard couldn’t buy a basket — and the notoriously tough Philly fans relished every moment.
+They booed him loudly during introductions and every time he touched the ball in the first half.

 Joel Embiid added 23 points and 11 rebounds for the 76ers (11-5), who won their fourth straight overall while improving to 7-0 at home.